 The course will be fully marked so there should be no issues with navigation.

 You will be given a tracker device so supporters (and race support) can track your progress.
 We will look after you on the race and pick you up if you decide to retire.

 • No outside assistance (support crews or pacers etc.) allowed.

 • No drop bags - this includes placing supplies on the route for retrieval during the race.

 • No headphones or ear-buds - this is a condition of our insurance.

-You must reach the checkpoint within 3.5 hours.
-Marginal cases will be assessed but in any event you must have left the checkpoint by 03:50hrs.
+You must reach the checkpoint within 3 hours, 40 minutes.
+You must have left the checkpoint by 3 hours, 45 minutes (2015hrs) which is half way through the race.
 Only those completing within the 7:30 cut-off will receive a medal.
 Those completing up to 9 hours will receive a finisher t-shirt.
 Those who are not going to reach the finish within 9 hours will be retired and transported to the finish.